 (01:43) Not every product which is submitted to Google Shopping includes a GTIN – whether that’s an EAN, a UPC or otherwise – but where Google knows that the identifying numbers for these items exist, it requires you to use them.

-(02:12) If you don’t use GTINs for your products in Google Shopping, there is a high possibility that these products will not be approved by Google Merchant Centre.
+(02:12) If you don’t use GTINs for your products in Google Shopping, there is a high possibility that these products will not be approved by Google Merchant Center.
 They are likely to remain unapproved unless you add GTINs in some capacity.

 Let’s say that a user searches on Google for a specific type of branded product – in the video, Mark uses the Netgear R7000 Wireless Router as an example.